DrinkWater623/DrinkWater623/README.md

-- 👋 Hi, I’m @DrinkWater623
+- 👋 Hi, I’m @DrinkWater623, but you can call me Nikki or DW
 - 👀 I’m interested in ...
 Minecraft Bedrock
 - 🌱 I’m currently learning ...
-Add-Ons
+Bedrock Add-Ons
 - 💞️ I’m looking to collaborate on ...
-Add-Ons
+OSS Wiki, Add-Ons, Regolith Filters
 - 📫 How to reach me ...
 Discord

 <!---